tomwanzek/d3-v4-definitelytyped/README.md

 ### Migration to DefinitelyTyped

-The process of moving essentially complete TypeScript 2 definitions and tests over to **DefinitelyTyped** has started.
+The process of moving essentially complete TypeScript 2 definitions and tests over to **DefinitelyTyped/types-2.0** branch has started.

 A key rationale for using **DefinitelyTyped** going forward is that, it serves as the primary feeder source for the **@types organization**.
 Aspirationally, this means the resulting definitions should be easily deployable using, e.g: